Saudi Visa for US Citizens

 Employment visa

-U.S. nationals seeking employment opportunities in Saudi Arabia should apply for the Saudi employment visa.
+US nationals seeking employment opportunities in Saudi Arabia should apply for a Saudi employment visa.

 Student visa

-American citizens enrolled in a Saudi Arabia educational institution should apply for the Saudi student visa.
+American citizens enrolled in a Saudi Arabian educational institution should apply for a Saudi student visa.

 Residence visa